dima-xd/anime-calendar/README.md

 Usage:

 1) Click on anime title to open anime in MyAnimeList
-2) Long clike on anime title to set up calendar event
+2) Long сlick on anime title to set up calendar event